Siegrift/usefull_stuff/editors/editor_info.md

 I have been using bunch of editors and stick to these.

+## Vs-code

+Lightweight editor with great plugin support and performance.
+Probably the best editor for coding React now.
+Extensions are synced using extension using personal gist on github.

+I use VSCode for JS, TS, C++, Latex.

 ## Sublime

+TIP: Use VSCode instead.
 Good for small programs, nice theme & simplicity.
 I use it for small C++ codes.
 On linux I had problems with diacritics, so it wasn't possible to write markdown